RARE: Retrieval-Aware Robustness Evaluation for Retrieval-Augmented Generation Systems: Conclusion

 \section{Conclusion}

-In conclusion, we introduce \textit{RARE}, a comprehensive framework for evaluating RAG robustness that addresses critical gaps in existing benchmarks.
-Our knowledge graph based pipeline (\textit{RARE}-Get) automatically extracts relations from specialized corpora and generates multi-level questions through pattern-based traversal, enabling dynamic dataset evolution without manual curation.
-The resulting benchmark (\textit{RARE}-Set) comprises 48,322 questions across finance, economics, and policy domains, featuring single-hop and complex multi-hop questions.
-Our robust evaluation metrics (\textit{RARE}-Met) systematically measure resilience against query, document, and retrieval perturbations.
-Experiments reveal document robustness as the universal weak point across all models, with performance variations not strictly correlating with model size.
-RAG systems consistently demonstrate higher robustness in finance than economics, and single-hop queries outperform multi-hop ones across all domains, providing crucial insights for developing more reliable RAG systems for real-world applications.
+In conclusion, we introduce RARE, a comprehensive framework for data generation and evaluating RAG robustness that addresses critical gaps in existing benchmarks.
+Our knowledge-graph-based pipeline (RARE-Get) automatically extracts relations from specialized corpora and generates multilevel questions through pattern-based traversal, enabling dynamic dataset evolution without manual curation.
+The resulting benchmark (RARE-Set) comprises 48295 questions across finance, economics, and policy domains, featuring single-hop and complex multi-hop questions.
+Our robust evaluation metrics (RARE-Met) systematically measure resilience against query, document, and retrieval perturbations.
+Experiments reveal that RAG systems consistently demonstrate higher robustness in finance than economics, and single-hop queries outperform multi-hop ones across all domains, providing crucial insights for developing more reliable RAG systems for real-world applications.